 Umbrella Employee Pensions (April 2019 onwards)

-The Government increased the minimum pension contributions that must be paid in to your workplace pension scheme from April 2019.
+The Government increased the minimum pension contributions that must be paid in to your workplace pension scheme from April 2019 to comply with Auto Enrolment.
 This also applies to umbrella employee pensions.

 |Your Employer Pays||You Pay||Government Pays|